UniversityOfHelsinkiCS/oodikone/README.md

 - After a successful test run, oodikone is deployed to staging
 - After creating a release, oodikone is deployed to production
 - Updater is deployed to production when pushed if tests pass
+- Test databases can be updated, instructions in [anonyymioodi README](anonyymioodi/README.md)

 ## ❓FAQ